benvanik/vr.js/README.md

 ## Demos

-* Raw Data: `test/raw_data.html`
+* Raw Data: `examples/raw_data.html`
+* Sixense Data Visualization: `examples/sixense_viz.html`
+* Rift Data Visualization: `examples/rift_viz.html`
-* Sixense 3D Demo: `test/sixense_demo.html`
+* Three.js Cube Demo: `examples/cube_demo.html`

 ## Building

 ### Windows

-Visual Studio 2010 and the Platform SDK is required for building on Windows.
+Visual Studio 2010 or 2012 is required for building on Windows.
+The Express editions should work, just make sure to get the VC++ 2012 for Desktop variant.
 Other dependencies are included in the repo.

 Check out the git repo and generate the Visual Studio projects: